Thirteen Ghosts: Plot

 Armed with the spectral glasses, Arthur and Dennis enter the basement to find the children.
-Dennis barricades Arthur behind a glass sheet for his protection.
-Dennis is then beaten to death by the Hammer and the Juggernaut, two other dangerous ghosts.
-It is revealed that Cyrus faked his death to lure Arthur to the house; Kalina is his partner, revealed when she knocks Maggie unconscious with a large book and promptly kisses Cyrus upon his arrival.
-Cyrus has orchestrated the abduction of Kathy and Bobby so that Arthur will become the thirteenth ghost, which will not stop the machine as Kalina had claimed, but trigger its activation.
-Cyrus kills Kalina, who objected to Cyrus putting the children in danger, and summons the ghosts to activate the machine.
+Dennis barricades Arthur behind a glass panel for his protection and is beaten to death by a ghost.
+Cyrus enters the house apparently as a ghost, but he has faked his death and made Kalina his lover and a secret partner in his scheme.
+Kalina has lied to Arthur about the thirteenth ghost, which will activate the machine instead of shutting it down.
+When Kalina objects to putting the children in danger, Cyrus kills her and summons the ghosts to the main hall.